Pros and Cons

 Customer Service: Chat, Phone, and Email

 Snap Kitchen provides customer support via phone, email, and chat.
-Phone support is available during the weekdays, and chat is accessible every day except Sunday.
+Phone and chat support is available during the weekdays.
 We reached out via the chat feature, both through the app and desktop site, to ask a few basic questions, and received responses within about 10 minutes.
 A nice feature of the chat is that the messages stay in your inbox in case you need to reference them later.
 We also called customer service on the phone and reached an agent in about five minutes.

 The company itself says it best: "Healthy food for busy people."